Haghighatbin/Srltool/README.md

   -h, --help  Show this message and exit.

 Commands:<br />
-  ls          Lists the content of the specified directory.<br />
+  -ls&emsp    Lists the content of the specified directory.<br />
   mkdir       Creates the specified directory.<br />
   recv-dir    Receives the specified directory.<br />
   recv-file   Receives the specified file.<br />